 Hamburg Christmas markets

-Hamburg plays host to around 30 Christmas markets, so no matter where you wander the sparkle of fairy lights, the smell of sizzling bratwurst, and a chorus of carols won’t be far behind.
-The market on the Rathausmarkt square (next to the Hamburg's grand town hall) is perhaps the most famous, and comes complete with its own flying Santa, whose appearanceat 4pm each day elicits a collective gasp of excitement from the mass of wide-eyed children below.
-Other options include the snow-white tents of Jungfernstieg Christmas Market, which sits beside Inner Alster Lake — it’s the perfect opportunity to incorporate a gentle twilight cruise into your trip — or the adult-themed Santa Pauli Christmas market, in the city's buzzing Reeperbahn red-light district and offering a live music and entertainment programme.
+Hamburg plays host to around 30 Christmas markets, so no matter where you wander the sparkle of fairy lights, the smell of sizzling bratwurst, and a chorus of carols won't be far behind.
+The market on the Rathausmarkt square (next to Hamburg's grand town hall) is perhaps the most famous, and comes complete with its own flying Santa, whose appearance at 4pm each day elicits a collective gasp of excitement from the mass of wide-eyed children below.
+Other options include the snow-white tents of Jungfernstieg Christmas Market, which sits beside Inner Alster Lake — it's a perfect opportunity to incorporate a gentle twilight cruise into your trip — and the adult-themed Santa Pauli Christmas market, in the city's buzzing Reeperbahn red-light district, which has a live music and entertainment programme.

 Dresden Medieval Christmas Market

 If you're looking to eschew the modern commercial trappings of the festive season, a good place to head is Dresden's Christmas market.
 Time seems to have stood still here: music doesn't come out of speakers, but from a host of performers including wandering minstrels.
 Stallholders wear traditional Medieval robes, there are no plastic decorations, and the products on sale are not mass-produced goods — they've been made by skilled craftsfolk using much the same methods as in Medieval times.
 Look out too for the traditional Christmas angel that watches from above the stalls.
 The market has a historic setting.
 It takes place in the Stallhof, a stable yard belonging to Dresden Castle, on a former tournament site where knights duelled hundreds of years ago.
 It's also close to other sites such as the Frauenkirche and the city's Roman Catholic cathedral.